opencoweb/coweb/docs/tutorial/install.rst

 Python setup
 ~~~~~~~~~~~~

-The |coweb API| includes a Python cooperative web server implementation based on `Tornado`_.
+The |coweb API| includes a Python cooperative web server implementation based on `Tornado`_ version 1.1 or higher.
 The Python server requires Python 2.6 or 2.7 which ship with or are easily installable on most \*nix/BSD operating systems.

 .. _virtualenv-install: